-With respect to risks insured by the Company, prior to binding, all such risks are first reviewed and approved by the Underwriting and Binding Committee ("UBC").
-UBC membership includes the Company's President/Active Underwriter, CRO, General Counsel and Internal Auditor.
+With respect to risks insured by the Company, prior to binding, all such risks are first reviewed and approved by the Underwriting and Binding Committee ("UBC"), which is chaired by the Company's CRO.
 The underwriting recommendation of the UBC is provided to and considered by the Company's Board of Directors as part of its review and approval of each insurance transaction to be bound by the Company.

-ii.
+viii.
 Risk Management and Solvency Self-Assessment Systems Implementation